Additional information and help with the boot.ini.

 multi(0)disk(0)rdisk(1)partition(1)\WINDOWS="Microsoft Windows XP Home Edition" /fastdetect

-In the above example, the boot.ini contains two sections, the [boot loader], and [operating systems].
-Within the boot loader section there are two lines.
-The "timeout" line is used for how long the boot menu time should be displayed, in seconds; we recommend that the timeout be set to at least five if you wish the computer to boot faster and commonly use the default operating systems.
-The "default" line is the default operating system that the boot.ini will load.
-If multiple operating systems are in the boot.ini, the default operating system will be automatically selected and used if the user does not specify a different operating system by the time the timeout value expires.
+In the above example, boot.ini contains two sections, the [boot loader], and [operating systems].
+In the boot loader section, there are two lines.
+The "timeout" value defines how long, in seconds, the boot menu should be shown.
+We recommend the timeout be set to at least five seconds.
+The "default" line is the default operating system that boot.ini loads.
+If multiple operating systems are configured in the boot.ini, the default operating system is automatically selected and used if not changed before the timeout expires.

-The next section, or the "operating system" section, is used to list and specify the location of each of the operating systems installed on the computer.
+The next section, or the "operating system" section, lists and specifies the location of each of the operating systems installed on the computer.
 Below is a listing of each of the options.

-• In a computer using only IDE this option will work with up to four hard disk drives.
+• In a computer using only IDE, this option will work with up to four hard drives.

-The boot.ini file is a hidden system file located in the root directory of your primary hard disk drive.
-To edit this file we recommend you follow the below steps.
+The file boot.ini file is a hidden system file located in the root directory of your primary hard drive.
+To edit this file, follow the steps below.

-1. From Windows, open an MS-DOS prompt by clicking "Start" and then "Run" and typing "cmd" in the text box.
-If you are not able to get into a MS-DOS prompt to edit the boot.ini file, boot into the recovery console to edit the file.
+1. From Windows, open an MS-DOS prompt by clicking Start > Run, and typing cmd in the text box.
+If you are not able to get into an MS-DOS prompt to edit boot.ini, boot into the Recovery Console to edit the file.

 c: <press enter>